 The Restoration Trust

 The Restoration Trust was set up in 1979.
-It is independent of the Church of England and its sole purpose is to preserve and maintain the structure and fabric of the Church building.
+It is independent of the Church of England and its sole purpose is to preserve and maintain the structure and fabric of the Church building, and monuments within the churchyard.
 It is a registered charity with its finances separate from those of the Church Council.

-The congregation of the Church give over £100,000 per annum towards the general running expenses such as heating, lighting, clergy and lay costs.
+The congregation of the Church give over £100,000 per annum towards the general running expenses of the church such as the cost of ministry (clergy), upkeep of services, heating, lighting and insurance.
 They cannot also finance expensive works of restoration against the ravages of time unless the rest of the community helps.

 How can you help?